How to Use Video Content to Attract and Hire Top Talent

 These are the stories where video content can do more heavy lifting and create more significant, long-term resonance with potential candidates.
 But don't limit the idea of exceptional people to what happens in the office or on campus – your employees might be doing amazing things on their own time that can benefit your company culture and employer branding status.

 What often goes by the wayside in terms of promoting your employer brand or specific job openings via recruitment strategy is the physical space your company or organization occupies.
-Unless you're a 100 percent remote operation (though there are specific ways to incorporate this kind of content as well), virtual video tours of your facilities, campuses, and employee amenities are vital in attracting today's top talent.
+Unless you're a 100 percent remote operation (though there are specific ways to incorporate this kind of content), virtual video tours of your facilities, campuses, and employee amenities are vital in attracting today's top talent.

 Especially given the COVID-19 pandemic, more and more companies are incorporating what used to be training or orientation videos into their recruitment and employer branding strategy to provide job seekers with a "behind-the-curtain" glimpse at what's like working for your organization and how your company culture is established and propagated throughout your organization.